genomicsITER/COVID-19/README.md

 <a name="Contact us"></a>
 ## Contact us ##
 > Want to contact us?
+We highly encourage people to contribute to this COVID-19 repository (and acknowledged in the section above).
 Please, send me a Direct Message on Twitter (see below).

  <p align="left">
   <a href="https://www.iter.es/areas/area-genomica/" title="Contact us at the Genomics Division of the Institute of Technology and Renewable Energy (ITER), Tenerife, Canary Islands, Spain">